Skip to main content

 Cambio Castle, locally known as Kaštel Cambio, lies in the town of Kaštel Kambelovac, in the county of Split-Dalmatia in Croatia.

-Cambio Castle was one of these fortifications.
-In 1478 the brothers Jerolimu and Antonu Cambio got permission to build a fortification from the Venetian authorities in Split.
-Their fortification; a round tower to which a rectangular fortified courtyard was connected, was first mentioned in 1491.
-It was built on a small islet and connected to the mainland by a drawbridge.
+Cambio Castle was one such fortification.
+In 1478, the brothers Jerolimu and Antonu Cambio received permission from the Venetian authorities in Split to build a fortification.
+Their structure, a round tower connected to a rectangular fortified courtyard, was first mentioned in 1491.
+It was built on a small islet and linked to the mainland by a drawbridge.

-In later centuries the sea around the castle was filled in, and a village was built.
-The castle was transformed into a residence of the Cambio family.
-All that remains of the castle today is the tower, and what seems to have been a corner of the former courtyard.
-Nearby is also a surviving village gate.
+In later centuries, the sea around the castle was filled in, and a village grew up nearby.
+The castle was converted into a residence for the Cambio family.

 Gallery